 It's the luscious ingredient in my traditional tiramisu recipe and makes this walnut sauce creamy, decadent and delicious.

 Taking a note from Mom's pesto, I decided to go with a 50-50 combination of Pecorino Romano and Parmesan cheeses.
 The flavor is out of this world!
+I also use them in Fettuccine Carbonara with Pancetta.

 And, of course, I had to add garlic!
 Just one clove is enough, though.
 If you add more, it'll overpower the sauce.